Territory of the Comoros: 1950s and 1960s

 Dr. Said Mohamed Cheikh, president of the Parti Vert and of the Governing Council, was, until his death in 1970, the most important political leader in the islands.
-The Parti Blanc, under Prince Said Ibrahim, was in the opposition, supported progressive policies including land reform and weakening foreign monopoly on Comoran cash crops.
+The Parti Blanc, under Prince Said Ibrahim, was in the opposition, supported progressive policies including land reform and weakening foreign monopoly on Comorian cash crops.

 Independence movement

-In 1962, Comoran expatriates in Tanzania established the National Liberation Movement of Comoros (Mouvement de la Libération Nationale des Comores - MOLINACO).
-Molinaco actively promoted Comoran independence abroad, especially in the Organization of African Unity (OAU).
+In 1962, Comorian expatriates in Tanzania established the National Liberation Movement of Comoros (Mouvement de la Libération Nationale des Comores - MOLINACO).
+Molinaco actively promoted Comorian independence abroad, especially in the Organization of African Unity (OAU).

-An increasing number of Comorans, particularly younger ones, resentful about perceived French neglect of the islands, began to support independence.
+An increasing number of Comorians, particularly younger ones, resentful about perceived French neglect of the islands, began to support independence.
 The ruling elite, although pro-French, began to view independence as a "regrettable necessity".
 In 1972, leaders of the Parti Vert and the Parti Blanc agreed to push for independence, while aspiring to maintain good relations with France.

 1974 Referendum

 An independence referendum was held on December 22, 1974 in the four islands.
 Three of the islands voted for independence, but Mayotte chose to remain as a French department: